theborakompanioni/azure-docs.de-de/articles/iot-hub/iot-hub-gateway-kit-c-lesson5-create-gateway-module.md

 ## <a name="what-you-need"></a>Erforderliches Element

-Das Azure IoT-Gateway-SDK, das auf dem Hostcomputer installiert wurde.
+Auf dem Hostcomputer installiertes Azure IoT Edge

 ## <a name="folder-structure"></a>Ordnerstruktur